tdwg/bdq/tg2/_review/docs/supplement/index.md

     }
     ORDER BY ?term

-What information elements are acted upon by more that one Annotation:
+What Information Elements are acted upon by more that one Annotation:

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     PREFIX owl: <http://www.w3.org/2002/07/owl#>